To some applicants, the lure of receiving a monthly salary after months of job hunting is so irresistible, they sign the first offer they get.

 A year ago, I accepted a job at a company that shut down six months after I started.
 They left almost a hundred employees with no severance pay and half a month’s salary unpaid.

 I didn’t know the people who owned it had a history of ripping off their customers.
-They also had questionable sales practices that led to numerous consumer complaints.
+They also had questionable sales practices that led to many consumer complaints.
 I didn’t know about these when I signed the job offer.
-If they treated their customers horribly, I should have realized they would do the same to us.
+If they treated their customers horribly, I should've realized they would do the same to us.

 4. Can I Get Along With My Future Colleagues?